-As of December 31, 2018, we had federal, California and other state net operating loss carryforwards of \$547.5 million, \$98.0 million and \$96.0 million, respectively.
+As of December 31, 2019, we had federal, California and other state net operating loss carryforwards of \$1,880.8 million, \$245.2 million and \$599.7 million, respectively.
 If not utilized, these will begin to expire in 2028, 2028 and 2026, respectively.
 Utilization of our net operating loss carryforwards and other tax attributes, such as research and development tax credits, may be subject to annual limitations, or could be subject to other limitations on utilization or benefit due to the ownership change limitations provided by Sections 382 and 383 of the Internal Revenue Code of 1986, as amended (the "Code"), and other similar provisions.
 Further, the Tax Act changed the federal rules governing net operating loss carryforwards.
 For net operating loss carryforwards arising in tax years beginning after December 31, 2017, the Tax Act limits a taxpayer's ability to utilize such carryforwards to 80% of taxable income.
 In addition, net operating loss carryforwards arising in tax years ending after December 31, 2017 can be carried forward indefinitely, but carryback is generally prohibited.
-Net operating loss carryforwards generated before January 1, 2018 (which represent the substantial majority of our net operating losses) will not be subject to the Tax Act's taxable income limitation and will continue to have a twenty-year carryforward period.
-Nevertheless, our net operating loss carryforwards and other tax assets could expire before utilization and could be subject to limitations, which could harm our business, revenue and financial results.
+Net operating loss carryforwards generated before January 1, 2018 will not be subject to the Tax Act's taxable income limitation and will continue to have a twenty-year carryforward period.
+Nevertheless, our net operating loss carryforwards and other tax assets could expire before utilization and could be subject to limitations, which could harm our business and financial results.